Ibn Tulun is Cairo’s oldest surviving mosque – and a lesser-visited architectural masterpiece that should definitely be on your itinerary!

 The mosque is an architectural masterpiece that was completed in 879.
 The same century that saw Beowulf, Charlemagne and Europe’s battles with the Vikings.

-I wander around this courtyard and its ablution fountain, then I walk around the side into the mosque’s narrow enclosed wings (called ziyadas) that surround Ibn Tulun from three sides.
-They are quiet and filled with palm trees.
-But they once held vibrant Friday markets in the Tulunid dynasty’s heyday.
+Walk around this courtyard and its ablution fountain, then around the side into the mosque’s narrow enclosed wings (called ziyadas) that surround Ibn Tulun from three sides.

 The unique minaret at Ibn Tulun Mosque